-AGR151-158 Applied Ag Tech I-VIII HPR137/HRR237 Beginning/Advanced Weightlifting HPR110 Geocaching HPR141/241 Beginning/Advanced Body Conditioning HPR112,129,212,242,252 Shooting Sports & Firearm HPR144 Basketball, R&F Safety I-V HPR113/HPR213 Music Theatre Dance I/II HPR155-158 Athl.
-Conditioning I-IV HPR127 Disc Golf HPR165-168 Varsity Athletics I-IV HPR126 Casting & Angling HPR259-260 Athl Conditioning V-VI HPR128 Beginning Archery HPR279-280 Varsity Athletics V-VI HPR132 Pistol Safety HPR283 Advanced Shooting Skills INT165-168 Varsity eSports I-IV
+HPR137/HRR237 Beginning/Advanced Weightlifting

+HPR141/241 Beginning/Advanced Body

+Conditioning

+HPR144 Basketball, R&F

+HPR155-158 Athl.
+Conditioning I-IV

+HPR165-168 Varsity Athletics I-IV

+HPR259-260 Athl Conditioning V-VI

+HPR279-280 Varsity Athletics V-VI

+HPR283 Advanced Shooting Skills

+HPR104 Yoga

-Students may earn credit towards graduation by satisfactory participation in the coursework listed below:
+Students may earn credit towards graduation by satisfactory participation in the co-curricular coursework listed below:

-Show Choir I-IV

-Band I-IV

-Choir I-IV

-Technical Production

-Theatre Production

-Weightlifting

-Body Conditioning

-Applied Ag Techniques I-VIII

-Athletic Conditioning I-VI

-Varsity Athletics I-VI

-Varsity eSports I-IV
+Show Choir I-IV Band I-IV Choir I-IV Technical Production Theatre Production Weightlifting Body Conditioning Applied Ag Techniques I-VIII Athletic Conditioning I-VI Varsity Athletics I-VI Varsity eSports I-IV

 A student may elect to use up to four credit hours of these courses toward an occupational certificate and up to eight credit hours toward an associate degree.
 Credits are counted as electives in the student's program of study and do not supersede any of the program requirements.
-An exception exists in the Associate in General Studies Degree.
+An exception exists in the Associate of General Studies Degree.
 No more than 8 credit hours of co-curricular studies may be used for this degree's specific Area of Concentration requirements and/or electives.
 Students are advised that this credit may or may not transfer and may not meet required credit hours of study in some programs.